-King Richard III is often accused of being a usurper for seizing the throne from its rightful owner, the young Edward V. But is it possible that Richard III never even had a rightful claim to the throne and was “illegitimate”?
+King Richard III is often accused of being a usurper for seizing the throne from its rightful owner, the young Edward V. But is it possible that Richard III never even had a rightful claim to the throne and was “illegitimate?”
 DNA testing of his remains raises the possibility that King Richard III wasn’t the great-great-grandson of King Edward III.

 King Richard III became king under controversial circumstances.
 In 1483, when his health began to fail, King Edward IV made his brother Richard, Duke of Gloucester, the Lord Protector of his twelve-year-old son Edward V, the heir to the throne.
 Young Edward V reigned as King for the two brief months following his father’s death, but he was never crowned.
-Instead, the statute of Titulus Regius declared Richard as the new king.
+Instead, the statute of Titulus Regius issued by the Parliament of England declared Richard as the new king.

 In 2012, a search began for the remains of King Richard III.
 The search was led by Philippa Langley a member of the Richard III Society (Looking for Richard Project) in association with archaeologists on the University of Leicester and the Leicester City Council.
-An excavation on a city council car park in the approximate location of the Greyfriars Church.
+They discovered a skeleton during an excavation of a city council car park in the approximate location of the Greyfriars Church.

-DNA testing was performed using both mitochondrial DNA (matching to maternal relatives) and Y-DNA (matching to paternal relatives).
+DNA testing was performed using both mitochondrial DNA (matching to maternal relatives) and Y-DNA (matching to paternal relatives) to confirm the identify of the remains.
 Male line relatives are generally easier to trace than female line relatives.

 Identifying King Richard III based on his mitochondrial DNA

 Although King Richard III did not pass his mtDNA to any future generations, his mtDNA profile was identical to that of his mother and siblings, including Anne of York.
 Researchers identified two living maternal descendants of Anne of York – Michael Ibsen and Wendy Duldig.
 Each descendant agreed to provide DNA samples for the study.

-The skeletal mtDNA profile was a perfect match to the mtDNA profile of Ibsen and there was only a single base pair difference when compared to Duldig.
+The skeletal mtDNA profile was a perfect match to the mtDNA profile of Ibsen.
+There was only a single base pair difference when compared to Duldig.
 Since this mtDNA profile is extremely rare, the positive match provides strong genetic evidence that the remains indeed belong to King Richard III.